ctrliq/ciq-shim-build/README.md

 *******************************************************************************
 ### Does your SHIM load any loaders that support loading unsigned kernels (e.g. GRUB2)?
 *******************************************************************************
-Grub2 will only load unsigned code if the secureboot feature is turned off  load unsigned kernels, but only with secureboot mode turned off on an end-user's system.
+Grub2 will only load unsigned code if the secureboot feature is turned off.
+Otherwise booting signed code is always enforced, same as the upstream Rocky/RHEL/CentOS loaders.

 *******************************************************************************
 ### What kernel are you using?
 Which patches does it includes to enforce Secure Boot?